 Hey guys!
 Happy Monday.
 I can’t believe it’s almost the 4th of July already (what?!) and also, I’m kind of bummed that it falls in the beginning of the week I mean, I know it’s not the end of the world, but its quite nice when it flows easily into the weekend, don’t you think? (also, did you catch my announcement that I’m offering FREE SHIPPING over at my Etsy Print Shop in honor of Independence Day when you use the code USAFREE?
 Go check it out if you haven’t already!)

-Anyway.. lets talk about today’s post :) I remember going through a phase where all of the jewelry I wore was so freaking heavy.
-Giant statement necklaces that would add at least 2 pounds around my neck, a slew of large bracelets going up my arm making it difficult to have any sort to balance, not to mention super heavy earrings – which is SO bad for our ear lobes!
+Let’s talk about today’s post.
+I remember going through a phase where all of the jewelry I wore was so freaking heavy.
+Giant statement necklaces that would add went felt like 2 pounds around my neck, a slew of large bracelets going up my arm making it difficult to have any sort to functional movement, not to mention super heavy earrings – which is SO bad for our ear lobes!
 As I get older, I’m much more cautious about heavy earrings as that skin is so sensitive.
 For the past year or so, I’ve found myself gravitating towards minimal gold jewelry.
-I still wear a lot of it most days, but a) it weights almost nothing and b) it’s super, super simple.

-This is good for two reasons: 1) it goes with everything, and 2) you end up spending less money on costume jewelry, we’ll call it.
+A couple reasons why I started gravitating towards dainty pieces: 1) they go with everything, and 2) you end up spending less money on “costume jewelry” we’ll call it.
 I’ve also stopped purchasing jewelry that’s from places like Forever 21, H&M, etc. Yes, the cost is super low, but your fingers turning green or your piercing holes turning black is not cute :) It makes that $5 you spent on a set of earrings a waste.
-The reasons this happens is because of the metal that’s used combined with the acids in our skin.
+The reason this happens is because of the metal that’s used combined with the acids in our skin.
 Plating for inexpensive jewelry (copper, silver, gold) is the main culprit, so be weary of anything that’s super low cost or below 18k (or isn’t marked with the sterling silver stamp) Quality over quantity if you want your jewelry to last!

-Here’s the skinny on different types of metals:
+Here’s the skinny on different types of jewelry metals: